csound/csound/readme-csound5.txt

 Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA

+GETTING STARTED

+QuteCsound, a graphical shell for Csound, makes an excellent place to begin the exploration of Csound, especially because QuteCsound has an extensive menu of built-in examples that show off Csound's capabilities.
+Many musicians make QuteCsound their main Csound environment, although there are other excellent environments.
+QuteCsound runs not only Csound code, but also Python scripts.

+The tutorial/tutorial.pdf file is an illustrated tutorial of how to find, install, configure, and use Csound.
+To get started with real-time MIDI performance, for example, see Section 2.1.3.

+The tutorial/Csound_Algorithmic_Composition_Tutorial.pdf is an illutrated tutorial of how to use CsoundAC to do algorithmic composition (score generation).
+This tutorial includes several complete pieces.

+The examples directory contains numerous working Csound orchestras and even complete pieces.
+The examples/Boulanger_Examples directory contains hundreds of working Csound orchestras.

+The doc/manual/html/indexframes.html file is the front page to the Csound Reference Manual.

+This version of Csound is programmable in Python, Java, Lua, and LISP, and scores can be generated in these languages.

+The doc/manual/api/index.html file is the front page to the C/C++ Csound and Csound API application programming interfaces reference, but it is also helpful when programming Csound in other languages.

 INSTALLATION

 See the Csound documentation in the doc directory, or go to http://csounds.com or http://sourceforge.net/projects/csound.

-HELP

-This version of Csound is programmable in Python, Java, and LISP, and scores can be generated in these languages.
-See the Csound documentation for more information.

 CONTRIBUTORS